 Night Shift Brewing - Lovejoy Wharf, 1 Lovejoy Wharf #101

 Located to the north end very close to the Boston Garden, right on the water.
-It’s an open space built on modernist principles with lots of exposed ductwork and bright colors.
+It’s an open space built on modernist principles with lots of exposed ductwork and bright colours.
 They have a prominent oval bar area with TVs tuned to the big game as well as a separate dining area and a fairly decent size pilot brewing setup.
 They have around 30 different beers on tap so there’s plenty of choice.

 Democracy Brewing, 35 Temple Pl